patternfly/training-scenarios/react-components/table-intro/step5.md

 variant="compact"
 </pre>

-<strong>Note: </strong> Notice the table head, rows, and cells become compressed and take up less vertical space so you can fit more data on the screen at one time.
+<strong>Note: </strong> Notice the table head, rows, and cells become compressed and take up less vertical space in order to fit more data on the screen at one time.

 <img src="table-intro/assets/step-5-complete.png" alt="Image of what table looks like at the end of step 5." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />